-There’s nothing like a great meal to complement a great day, and there are few better ways to make a day great than by spending it outdoors with friends and family.
-When you prepare fine foods at a campsite, picnic on a beach, or just hang our in your own backyard, cooking is part of the larger experience and becomes more of a pleasure than a task.
-That is, so long as you have a decent portable grill on which to do the cooking.
-I can tell you from plenty of personal experience that trying to cook with inferior equipment while you’re far afield is a recipe for white hot rage and under-cooked burgers.
+There’s nothing like a great meal outdoors with your loved ones.
+That is if you have a decent portable grill to do all the cooking.
+We can tell you from plenty of personal experience that trying to cook with inferior equipment while you’re far afield is a recipe for white-hot rage and undercooked meat.

-If all you need to do is heat up water to rehydrate packs of camping food, then by all means, stick with a pocket-sized camp stove.
-If you want to grill up some ribeye, burgers, or salmon fillets while you’re away from it all, then one of these five portable grills will certainly serve all your al fresco cooking needs.
+If all you need to do is heat up water to rehydrate packs of camping food, then by all means, stick with the best camping cooking gear.
+If you want to grill up some ribeye, burgers, or salmon fillets while you’re away from it all, then one of these portable grills will certainly serve all your alfresco cooking needs.

 There’s no manlier way to cook than with an open fire.
 This rugged grill folds flat for storage and opens up into a sturdy, durable cook surface that perches atop the flames of your campfire charcoal bed.
 Its 24-inch by 16-inch cook-top will accommodate several steaks, up to eight burgers, and plenty of roasting veggies.
-Unfortunately, with its rugged design comes a hefty 10 lb weight, making this grill a bad choice for backpacking.
-Also, you’ll need some fire starting chops.
+Unfortunately, with its rugged design comes a hefty 10-pound weight, making this grill a bad choice for backpacking.
+Also, you’ll need to know how to build a fire.